martinfekete10/Tuneful/README.md

 ### 5. Mini Player Window
 Mini player window provides a compact view of the current track information and playback controls.
 Keep an eye on your music without disrupting your workflow.

+### 6. Global Keyboard Shortcuts
+Setup global keyboard shortcuts to control your music and hide/show the mini player window.

 ## Installation